Moving NS Punctures on Super Spheres: Discussion

-It is worth noting that (for the super sphere) only a single coordinate chart, $\t{w};\!w|\psi$, is really needed in this viewpoint in a practical computation.
+It is worth noting that (for the super sphere) only a single coordinate chart $\wt{w};\!w|\psi$ is really needed in this viewpoint in a practical computation.
 Since super curvature is localised in the bulk of the super sphere, the point at ``infinity'' is ``trivialised'' (it does not contribute, e.g., to the Euler characteristic).
-(One can of course simply map to the $u$-chart using (\ref{eq:ztheta-S2-trans}) to include the missing point at infinity when desirable.)
+(One can of course simply map to the $u$-chart using \eqref{eq:ztheta-S2-trans} to include the missing point at infinity when desirable.)
 So one may ask to what extent this really addresses the main issue associated to a smooth splitting, since we have not needed multiple coordinate patches to cover the supermoduli space associated to a puncture insertion on the super sphere.
 The main point is that we have used the invariance under superconformal transformations to pick a specific globally-defined gauge slice in the integral over supermoduli.
-The dependence of the resulting measure on the supermoduli is smooth.
-The only remaining symmetry is a $\mathrm{sU}(1)$ residual symmetry, corresponding to a phase that cannot be fixed globally due to the non-vanishing Euler number of a super sphere.
-(It is necessary to check that amplitudes do not depend on this phase.) \sk
+We have treated even and odd moduli on equal footing.
+The dependence of the resulting measure on these supermoduli is smooth, so that one can use smooth transition functions to transition to a different patch.
+The only remaining symmetry is a $\mathrm{SU}(1)$ residual symmetry, corresponding to a phase that cannot be fixed globally due to the non-vanishing Euler number of a super sphere.
+(It is necessary to check that amplitudes do not depend on this phase.)

 We have also demonstrated (in an explicit example but the prescription is generally applicable) how it is possible to have a smooth dependence of the superconformal transition functions (defining a super Riemann surface) on supermoduli, while retaining our standard superconformal field theory techniques that have a well-defined notion of chiral and anti-chiral halves.
-(As we briefly skimmed through in the Introduction, in the standard descriptions it is vital that we are still able to distinguish left- from right-moving degrees of freedom in order to even define the theory.) \sk
+(As we briefly skimmed through in the introduction, in the standard descriptions it is vital that we are still able to distinguish left- from right-moving degrees of freedom in order to even define the theory, and this is all perfectly consistent with the smooth gauge slice we have constructed.)